Snap A Pic of These Tax Deductions Photographers Can Take

 There are two costs that seem like they should be fully deductible but are not.

-The first are gifts; you may wish to give a gift to your clients but you can only deduct up to $25 per gift.
+The first are gifts.
+You may wish to give a gift to your client, but you can only deduct up to $25 per gift.
+If you provide any one client an amount over this $25 limit, the excess amount would not be tax deductible.

-While starting a photography business has some high upfront costs, tax benefits for self-employed can help lower the taxes you owe.
+While starting a photography business has some high upfront costs, the tax benefits available for self-employed individuals can help lower the taxes you owe at tax time.

 4 responses to “Snap A Pic of These Tax Deductions Photographers Can Take”